 Applicants with disabilities who wish to apply via JUPAS may submit information in relation to their disabilities via their JUPAS accounts for consideration by the 9 JUPAS participating-institutions and the SSSDP institutions.
+Provision of such information is however on a voluntary basis.
 Such arrangements are intended to enable such applicants to find out as early as possible the special assistance and facilities the 9 JUPAS participating-institutions and the SSSDP institutions could provide to them on their admissions.
 The arrangements also help the 9 JUPAS participating-institutions and the SSSDP institutions identify those applicants with disabilities so that they could provide help and advice at an early stage and give appropriate considerations to the applicants concerned.

-For applicants who cannot submit details of their disabilities and upload supporting documents on or before the deadline of 9 December 2020 (11:59 pm), late submission may be accepted on an EXCEPTIONAL basis if applicants could support their late submissions with good reasons for the consideration of JUPAS, whose decision is final.
+For applicants who cannot submit details of their disabilities and upload supporting documents on or before the deadline of 8 December 2021 (11:59 pm), late submission may be accepted.

 Types of Disability

 The term "disability" refers to the following types of disabilities:

 visceral disability / chronic illness; or